-The needs of all children and families are at the center of LICM4all, a Museum-wide initiative to reach, engage and better serve visitors who are neurodivergent and those with physical challenges.
+The needs of all children and families are at the center of LICM4all, a Museum-wide initiative to reach, engage and better serve visitors with disabilities.

-We host exclusive bi-monthly Museum time for families with children who are neurodivergent or have physical challenges.
+We host exclusive monthly Museum time for families with children with disabilites.
 Friendly Hours include alterations to Museum lighting and sound.
 Pre-registration for this event is required as attendance is limited.

 LICM brings the live theater experience to children and families with a range of sensory, learning and communication differences in an exclusive environment.
 Past sensory-friendly performances include Journey to Oz, Happy as Clams, Elephant and Piggie's: We Are in a Play and The Big Bolt!

-This dedicated room provides a respite for children with neurodivergences who are feeling anxious or overwhelmed during their visit.
+This dedicated room provides a respite for children with sensory sensitivities who are feeling anxious or overwhelmed during their visit.
 The inclusive space includes visual, auditory and tactile resources to create a quiet and calming environment enabling children to self-regulate and return to play.